koshitake2m2/playground_chrome_extension/simple_tab_manager/README.md

 - [ ] domain service (usecase)
 - [ ] unit test
 - [ ] on memory repository for local test
+- [ ] multi projects and build by one command.

 ### Setup Log